 Today's clickbait thumbnail image is from J.G Cornelius |

 The simulation of conversation can never be fully perfect because the GM is being asked to take on the role of many different sentient creatures, each with their own complex inner lives, and to accurately determine how they would behave in unusual and challenging situations.
 This is an impossibly complex task.
-We rely on heuristics to get us partway—you write down that this NPC has a mien of "grumpy" or that this Ogre is "food-motivated," and sometimes that's enough to resolve a whole encounter—but in the end of the day every GM is going to eventually reach a point where they just don't know how a fictional person will react to a particular proposition.
+We rely on heuristics to get us partway—you write down that this NPC has a mien of "grumpy" or that this Ogre is "food-motivated," and sometimes that's enough to resolve a whole encounter—but at the end of the day every GM is going to eventually reach a point where they just don't know how a fictional person will react to a particular proposition.
 While I imagine there's a wide range of responses here, in my experience the most common solution is to look to a trusty old pal, the Reaction Roll, as an oracle.

 The problem here is that the Reaction Roll, at least in B/X and its derivatives, is clearly designed for a fairly specific purpose: to determine how a potentially-hostile monster will react when encountered in the depths of a gloomy labyrinth or expanses of a rugged wilderness.